Cinnaire Solutions and Southwest Detroit Business Association Break Ground on $24.5 Million Affordable Housing Development in Southwest Detroit

 “My six policy priorities include housing and equitable development, so I am thrilled to be here today to celebrate the groundbreaking of La Joya Gardens.
 Projects like these are what transform our neighborhoods,” said Council Member Gabriela Santiago-Romero.
 “When we leverage funding to invest in real estate that becomes an affordable home to residents and provides opportunities for small business owners to realize their dreams of a brick-and-mortar location, we all win.”

 La Joya, which means “jewel” in Spanish, was a name chosen by residents during the project’s extensive community engagement process.
-In 2018, the development team kicked of the project with a six-month “participatory design” phase in which more than 200 local stakeholders met with the architects in a series of meetings and focus groups.
+In 2018, the development team kicked off the project with a six-month “participatory design” phase in which more than 200 local stakeholders met with the architects in a series of meetings and focus groups.
 Residents and local businesses voiced their suggestions and voted on the building’s design elements, types of businesses, and community services they wanted to see, and participated in a contest to name the new community.

 “This groundbreaking marks a pivotal moment for La Joya Gardens, an exciting development project that will not only add high-quality, affordable housing and community space for local residents to enjoy, but also prime retail space along one of the city’s most vibrant commercial corridors,” said Laura Chavez-Wazeerud-Din, SDBA’s Vice President of Programs & Compliance.
 “We are immensely grateful to all of the development partners who helped bring our community’s vision to fruition.”